 Comparing sales of antibiotics in human and veterinary medicine

-In 2020, a total of 53.3 tonnes of antibiotics were sold for human use and 9.0 tonnes were sold for animal use (excluding products for intramammary or intrauterine use).
-Measured as milligrams of active substance per kilogram biomass, the sales were 79.3 and 11.8 milligrams per kilogram, respectively.
-Antibiotic sales for humans still dominate for all included classes of antibiotics except for aminoglycosides.
+In 2023, a total of 64.4 tonnes of antibiotics were sold for human use and 8.9 tonnes were sold for animal use (excluding products for intramammary or intrauterine use).
+Measured as milligrams of active substance per kilogram biomass, the corresponding sales were 91.2 and 11.6 milligrams per kilogram, respectively.

 Notifiable resistance

-ESBL-producing Enterobacterales (previously Enterobacteriaceae) in humans has been subject to mandatory notification since 2007.
+ESBL-producing Enterobacterales in humans has been subject to mandatory notification since 2007.
 It is the most common type of notifiable antibiotic resistance.

-- The proportion of E. coli from blood cultures that are resistant to third-generation cephalosporins has decreased to 7%, from 8% in 2020.
+- The proportion of E. coli from blood cultures that are resistant to third-generation cephalosporins were 7.6% as in 2023.

-- Among Enterobacterales (previously Enterobacteriaceae) with ESBLCARBA, E. coli was the most common species, (58%) followed by Klebsiella pneumoniae (31%).
-The proportion of E. coli from blood cultures resistant to meropenem was 0.1%, compared to 0% in 2020.
+- Among Enterobacterales with ESBLCARBA, E. coli was the most common species, (61%) followed by Klebsiella pneumoniae (28%).

-ESBL-producing Enterobacterales (previously Enterobacteriaceae) are generally rare among animals in Sweden.
+ESBL-producing Enterobacterales are generally rare among animals in Sweden.
 Previously, the occurrence in intestinal samples from broilers was high but it has decreased in recent years.
-In 2021, the occurrence of ESBL-producing E. coli in intestinal samples from pigs, cattle under one year, and broilers, as well as samples of pig and bovine meat was investigated with selective methods.
-Such bacteria were isolated from 1% of the intestinal samples from pigs, 12% of the intestinal samples from cattle under one year, and 1% of the intestinal samples from broilers.
-The number of samples from cattle under one year is however limited.
-Furthermore, such bacteria were isolated from <1% and 0% of bovine and pig meat of Swedish origin.
+In 2023, the occurrence of ESBL-producing E. coli in intestinal samples from fattening pigs and broilers, as well as samples of pig and cattle meat was investigated with selective methods.
+Such bacteria were isolated from 1% of the intestinal samples from pigs and broilers, respectively but such bacteria were not isolated from any of samples of pig meat or cattle meat.

 Methicillin-resistant Staphylococcus aureus (MRSA)

 Community-acquired infection has long been the most common type in humans, accounting for half of the cases.
-In 2015, community-acquired infection was divided into family/household-related infection and community-acquired infection.
-Family/household-related infections and communityacquired infections accounted for 33% and 16% of the cases, respectively.
+In 2015, community-acquired infection was divided into family/ household-related infection and community-acquired infection.
+Family/house-hold-related infections and community acquired infections accounted for 27% and 21% of the cases, respectively.

-- The proportion of MRSA among Staphylococcus aureus isolated from blood has decreased to 2.0%, compared to 2.3% in 2020.
+- The proportion of MRSA among Staphylococcus aureus isolated from blood has Increased to 2.1%, compared to 1.9% in 2022.

 The occurrence of MRSA in animals in Sweden is still low, which limits the spread from animals to humans.
-MRSA was found sporadically in horses, dogs and cats.
-In horses the number of MRSA cases in 2021 (n=23) was, as in 2020 (n=27) higher than in previous years.
-The previous highest figure was in 2014 (n=9).
-The increase could partly be explained by an outbreak in an equine hospital with eight cases.
-The outbreak in horses was caused by a, for horses in Sweden new spa-type, t034, belonging to the livestock-associated MRSA clonal complex 398.
+MRSA was found sporadically in horses, dogs, and cats.
+The increase of MRSA cases, compared to previous years, seen in horses in 2020 and 2021 was partly explained by outbreaks in equine hospitals.
+In 2023 there were 12 cases, and no outbreaks.
 In companion animals, the same types of MRSA as in humans dominate, indicating a human source of MRSA in these animals.

 Methicillin-resistant Staphylococcus pseudintermedius (MRSP)